 A 2006 drilling program outlined a historical measured and indicated resource of 2.57 million tonnes at a grade of 117 g/t Ag for a silver resource of 9.63 million ounces (Technical Report filed on SEDAR on Jan.
 9, 2017).
 The silver mineralization is associated with manganese oxides and barite in a near surface shallow westerly dipping zone of polymictic conglomerate in the northern part of the deposit and in stockwork quartz and manganese oxides in a rhyolite dome in the southern part of the deposit.
 See "Cautionary Note on Historical Resource Estimates".
 The historical resource has been traced along a 450m strike length and drilling to date has been relatively shallow, less than 100m deep, mainly focused on the silver-bearing conglomerate.

 Soil sampling over the entire property was conducted in late 2016 with results announced on March 1, 2017.
 Highly anomalous soil values in manganese and barium along with lead and zinc are associated with the historic resource area and extend the potentially mineralized system for an additional 2.6 kilometres to the southeast.
 As well, a second large anomalous area was outlined by the soil program in the western area of the property, an exploration target area that has never been systematically explored.

 The geochemical results at Peñasco Quemado are very encouraging as they put in perspective a much larger upside potential to the property than was previously understood.
 These two standout exploration targets defined by highly anomalous zinc, lead, barium and manganese values not only extend the prospective strike length of the mineralized system from the 450 meters associated with the Historic Resource to over 3,000 meters, but the association with strongly elevated zinc and lead values suggests the possible presence of other buried zinc and lead +/- silver bearing mineralized systems at depth.
-This geochemical signature bears strong similarities to the silver-manganese oxide and deeper zinc-lead-silver sulphide deposits currently being successfully evaluated by Arizona Mines at their Hermosa and Taylor projects in Arizona.
+This geochemical signature bears strong similarities to the silver-manganese oxide and deeper zinc-lead-silver sulphide deposits currently being successfully evaluated by South32 Ltd. at their Hermosa and Taylor projects located in SW Arizona, approximately 125 kilometres northeast of Peñasco Quemado.
 Further exploration is clearly warranted.

 The Company has also completed a controlled-source audio-frequency magnetotellurics ("CSAMT") geophysical survey over the property.
 Results were announced on April 12, 2018.
 Four main CSAMT's low resistivity anomalies have been delineated, which significantly expand the exploration potential within and outside the historic resource area previously outlined by Micon International for Silvermex Resources Ltd. in 2006.
 This geophysical survey was very successful in identifying potential for down-dip, westward extensions to the historic resource area that have never been drilled.
 It also outlined new areas of low resistivity that are associated with strong to moderate zinc, lead and/or copper in soil geochemical signatures.
 The CSAMT further identified deep zones of low resistivity which suggest wide channelways for potential mineralizing solutions.
-The silver manganese oxide resource area, in combination with the zinc-lead-silver system as identified in the soil geochemistry, have geological similarities to the